smxi/inxi/README.txt

 inxi is lower case, except when I create a text header here in a file like this, but it's always lower case.
-Sometimes to follow convention I will use upper case inxi to start a sentence, but i find it a bad idea since invariably, someone will repeat that and type it in as the command name.
+Sometimes to follow convention I will use upper case inxi to start a sentence, but i find it a bad idea since invariably, someone will repeat that and type it in as the command name, then someone will copy that, and complain that the command: Inxi doesn't exist...

 The primary purpose of inxi is for support, and admin use. inxi is used widely for forum and IRC support, which is I believe it's most common function.